 Consumers are using different strategies to adapt and minimize pain.
 They plan their shopping trips to the supermarket and make substitutes for cheaper items.
 But it doesn’t have to be this way.
 Innovation lowers the cost of food in the long run, just like it has helped decrease the cost of computers, flat-screen TVs, and washing machines.

-The food industry has already proven that innovation can be deflationary.
+The food industry has already proven that innovation is deflationary.

 If you look at the U.S. only, investments in agtech startups in the first half of 2021 stood at less than $10 billion.
 In venture capital, dry powder soared to $220 billion last year, leaving ample room for investors to fund AgTech entrepreneurs and support them.

-Categories within agtech that truly focus on innovation such as innovative food or Ag biotechnology collected less than $1.5 billion respectively in the first six months of last year.
-Instead, the bulk of the funding still goes to egrocery.
-Downstream AgTech startups that are closer to the consumers have generally raised more funding than upstream startups, although this is slowly changing.
+Categories within agtech that genuinely focus on innovation, such as innovative food or Ag biotechnology, collected less than $1.5 billion respectively in the first six months of last year.
+Instead, the bulk of the funding still goes to e-grocery.
+Downstream AgTech startups closer to the consumers have generally raised more funding than upstream startups, although this is slowly changing.
 The trend reversed for the first time in 2020.

 Still, more funding should go to R&D and startups operating closer to the farmers and the supply chain.
 If that continues, it will create innovative new technologies that deliver quality foods at scale and lower cost.

-But only with additional backing of such agtech startups will innovation really take off and translate into lower prices for quality healthy food.
-We’ve seen a fintech revolution transforming digital payments in the past few years.
+But only with the additional backing of such agtech startups will innovation take off and translate into lower prices for quality healthy food.
+A fintech revolution has transformed digital payments in the past few years.
 Innovation is deflationary; we now need an agtech revolution.